ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ## Next Steps
 {: #api-ref-buckets-next-steps}

-Learn more about the API reference on object operations at the [documentation](/docs/api-reference?topic=cloud-object-storage-object-operations).
+Learn more about object operations at the [documentation](/docs/cloud-object-storage?topic=cloud-object-storage-object-operations).